International operations of the rescue services

 The Ministry of the Interior decides on international assistance

 The Ministry of the Interior decides on assistance provided to other countries.
-Operating within the Emergency Services College, the Crisis Management Centre Finland (CMC Finland) maintains a register of international experts, provides training, holds exercises and is responsible for acquiring materials and warehousing.
+The Emergency Services Academy Finland maintains a register of international experts, provides training, holds exercises and is responsible for acquiring materials and warehousing.

-When Finland decides to send experts abroad, the Crisis Management Centre assembles the team and is in charge of logistics.
+When Finland decides to send experts abroad, the Emergency Services Academy Finland assembles the team and is in charge of logistics.
 Finland may send the following abroad

 - an urban search and rescue team